dema22/backend-coding-test/README.md

 # Security Considerations:

-The coding exercise didnt have specific requirements on who to handle the authentication so I didnt think it was necessary to implement a refresh token.
-This proyects only issue a access token with a long expiration time of 24 hours.
+This project only issues an access token with a long expiration time of 24 hours.
-In a real-world application, we need to refactor this code to issue a access token with a much shorter expriration time, and use refresh tokens so our users can get a new access token.
+In a production environment, we need to refactor this code to issue a access token with a much shorter expriration time, and use refresh tokens so our users can get a new access token.

 # Running Tests:
-Just run pnpm run tests.
+Just run `pnpm run tests`

-# Designg Exercises
+# Design Exercises

 # 1) Folder structure: